NeCTAR-RC/dashboard-dev/README.md

 3. Clone this repo, and `cd` to its top directory.
 (This is where you need to be to run the docker container, etc.

+4. Checkout the branch that you should be working on.
+The branch names follow the standard nomenclature; e.g. `nectar/train`, `nectar/wallaby`.

-4. Copy `environment_settings.py.example` to `environment_settings.py`
+5. Copy `environment_settings.py.example` to `environment_settings.py`
 and tailor it for your local environment.
-Any tailorings should do here ... unless you want to maintain your own fork of the `dashboard-dev` repo.
+Any tailorings should go here ... unless you want to maintain your own fork of the `dashboard-dev` repo.

-5. Add the relevant environment variables to your environment; see below.
+6. Add the relevant environment variables to your environment; see below.

 Now you should be build and start a container as per the "Run" section below.